Intuit: Lawsuits

 An antitrust lawsuit and a class-action suit relating to cold calling employees of other companies were settled out of court along with Apple and Google.

 In March 2015, The Washington Post and computer reporter Brian Krebs reported that two former employees alleged that Intuit knowingly allowed fraudulent returns to be processed on a massive scale as part of a revenue-boosting scheme.
 Both employees, former security team members for the company, stated that the company had ignored repeated warnings and suggestions on how to prevent fraud.
 One of the employees was reported to have filed a whistleblower complaint with the US Securities and Exchange Commission.

+FTC Lawsuit Over Intuit's 'Free' Tax Filing Claims - pending

+The Federal Trade Commission (FTC) has taken legal action against Intuit Inc., the maker of TurboTax software, for deceptive advertising practices.
+They allege that Intuit's "free" tax filing claims are misleading, as they are not accessible to a significant number of taxpayers, including gig economy workers and those with farm income.
+To prevent further harm, the FTC has filed both an administrative complaint and a federal district court complaint, seeking to halt Intuit's deceptive advertising.
+The outcome of this legal action will determine the company's accountability in the matter.